Disabilities and Health Conditions

 Field Courses and Field Trips

 Does your program have field courses or field trips as a part of a course or the larger program?
-Connect with your ADS as soon as you are aware of these so we can work with the department to ensure accessibility is considered and additional accommodations for access are explored.
+Connect with ADS as soon as you are aware of these so we can work with the department to ensure accessibility is considered and additional accommodations for access are explored.
+Off-campus trips and activities can take multiple weeks to coordinate, so connect with ADS as soon as possible.

 Study Abroad Accommodations